-It is proposed the speed limits on the main through roads remain at 50km/h.
+The speed limit on the main through roads will stay at 50km/h.
 This is to encourage people driving through the city to use these main routes rather than quieter streets.
-You can see the proposed speed limits on the map below and a list of affected streets.
+The map below shows the streets that are 30km/h.
+You can also view a list of affected streets.

-In the earlier proposal, we had suggested the speed limit on Taranaki Street be reduced to 30km/h.
-We are now proposing to keep it at 50km/h.
-Taranaki Street is likely to be changed in the future.
-If it becomes part of a mass transit route, we’d review the speed limit at that time.
+For now, Taranaki Street remains at 50km/h although this is likely to be changed in the future.
+If it becomes part of a mass rapid transit route, we’d review the speed limit at that time.

 We need to make a start now on moving more people with fewer vehicles.

-Changing speed limits to 30km/h will help to make Wellington’s city centre a more pleasant and relaxed place, and provide a better environment for people walking and on bikes.
+A 30km/h speed limit will help to make Wellington’s city centre a more pleasant and relaxed place, and provide a better environment for people walking and on bikes.

 With a growing population, it’s crucial more of us use public transport, walk or bike.
 Safer central city speeds will help to encourage this.

-The map of the city centre and Te Aro shows where a safer speed zone is planned.
+The map of the city centre and Te Aro shows the safer speed zone.

 If you're having trouble viewing the map below, download a pdf (180KB .pdf).